Equipping weak equivalences with algebraic structure: From cone injectives and multimonads to injectives and monads

 The first part of the following result modifies Theorem 2.20 of \cite{Nikolaus2011Algebraic}.
 Although we require $\cc$ to be combinatorial rather than just cofibrantly generated, our result does not require the generating trivial cofibrations to be monomorphisms.

 The interesting feature of our argument, which is quite different to that of \emph{ibid.}, is that it involves the construction of a highly non-functorial path object.

-\begin{Theorem} Let $\cc$ be a combinatorial model category. \begin{enumerate} \item The projective model structure on $\AFib$ exists and the adjunction $F \dashv U:\AFib \leftrightarrows \cc$ is a Quillen equivalence. \item The weak equivalences of algebraically fibrant objects form a small injectivity class.
+\begin{Theorem} Let $\cc$ be a combinatorial model category. \begin{enumerate} \item The projective model structure on $\AFib$ exists, and is a combinatorial model structure with all objects fibrant.
+The adjunction $F \dashv U:\AFib \leftrightarrows \cc$ is a Quillen equivalence. \item The weak equivalences of algebraically fibrant objects form a small injectivity class.
 In particular, there exists a monad $T$ on $\AFib$ such that $f:(A,a) \to (B,b)$ is a weak equivalence if and only if it bears $T$-algebra structure. \end{enumerate} \end{Theorem}

 \begin{proof} For (1) we start by observing that, by Theorem~\ref{thm:AlgebraicInjectives}, $\AFib$ is locally presentable.
-Hence the sets $(FI,FJ)$ generate weak factorisation systems on $\AFib$ whose right classes are respectively $U^{-1}\Fib$ and $U^{-1}(\WE \cap \Fib)$.
+Hence the sets $(FI,FJ)$ cofibrantly generate weak factorisation systems on $\AFib$ whose right classes are respectively $U^{-1}\Fib$ and $U^{-1}(\WE \cap \Fib)$.
 Let $(C,c) \in \AFib$ and

 be a \emph{path object} factorisation in $\cc$: that is, a factorisation of the diagonal $\Delta:C \to C^{2}$ with $p$ a weak equivalence and $\langle s,t \rangle$ a fibration.
 We will show that $PC$ can be equipped with the structure of an algebraically fibrant object $(PC,\phi)$ such that $p$ and $q$ lift to morphisms $p:(C,c) \to (PC,\phi)$ and $\langle s,t \rangle:(PC,\phi) \to (C,c)^{2}$ of algebraically fibrant objects.
-By the dual of Proposition 2.2.1 of \cite{Hess2017A-necessary} -- a slight refinement of Quillen's path object argument -- the model structure will then exist.
+By the dual of Proposition 2.2.1 of \cite{Hess2017A-necessary} --- a slight refinement of Quillen's path object argument --- the model structure will then exist.

 The lifting function $\phi$ for $PC$ is defined in two stages.
 Firstly, observe that since $\Delta:C \to PC$ is monic and $\Delta = \langle s, t \rangle \circ p$ we have that $p$ is monic too.
-Now given a lifting problem $(j:A \to B \in J,f:A \to PC)$ suppose that $f$ factors through $p$ as $f^{\prime}:A \to C$ -- by monicity of $p$ the factorisation $f^{\prime}$ is unique.
+Now given a lifting problem $(j:A \to B \in J,f:A \to PC)$ suppose that $f$ factors through $p$ as $f^{\prime}:A \to C$ --- by monicity of $p$ the factorisation $f^{\prime}$ is unique.

 We then have the filler $c(j,f^{\prime})$ and define $\phi(j,f) = p \circ c(j,f^{\prime})$ as depicted above.
 This definition ensures that $p:(C,c) \to (PC,\phi)$ is guaranteed to be a morphism of $\AFib$ independent of how we complete the definition of $\phi$.